 The platforms and what we know about their moderation policies

-- How it works: Launched in March 2020, Clubhouse is the app that many have credited with the current surge in live audio social media.
-First Draft published an extensive primer in February — the main thing to remember is that speakers broadcast messages live from “rooms” to listeners who tune in and out of these rooms.
+- How it works: Launched in March 2020, Clubhouse is the app that many have credited with the surge in live audio social media.
+Speakers broadcast messages live from “rooms” to listeners who tune in and out of these rooms.

-- Moderation policy: Part of the reason Clubhouse gained so much attention last year was its laissez-faire attitude toward moderation.
-It provided some “community guidelines,” which emphasize users’ role in moderating and flagging content.
-Clubhouse says it retains a recording of a room as long as it is live, in case a community guidelines violation is reported and needs to be investigated, but otherwise the recording is deleted when the room ends.
+- Moderation policy: Part of the reason Clubhouse gained so much attention soon after its launch was its laissez-faire attitude toward moderation.
+It provided some community guidelines, which emphasize users’ role in moderating and flagging content.

 Facebook live audio rooms

-- How it works: On April 19, Reddit announced early testing of a new feature that lets users host live audio conversations in Reddit communities.
-For now, only community moderators can start a “talk,” but anyone can join to listen.
+- How it works: As of this writing, the feature remains in beta.
+It lets users host live audio conversations in Reddit communities.
+For now, only community moderators can start a talk, but anyone can join to listen.
 Hosts can give permission to speak.

 Discord Stage Channels

 - How it works: Discord is a chat app geared toward gamers, letting them find one another and talk while playing.
 It supports video calls, voice chat and text.
-This March, it introduced “Stage Channels,” a Clubhouse-like function allowing users to broadcast live conversations to a room of listeners.
+In 2021, it introduced “Stage Channels,” a Clubhouse-like function allowing users to broadcast live conversations to a room of listeners.

-- Moderation policy: The platform’s community guidelines read: “If you come across a message that appears to break these rules, please report it to us.
+- Moderation policy: The platform’s community guidelines, last updated in May 2020, read: “If you come across a message that appears to break these rules, please report it to us.
 We may take a number of steps, including issuing a warning, removing the content, or removing the accounts and/or servers responsible.”

-- How it works: Spoon, which has been around since 2016, allows users to create and stream live shows where audience members can sit in and participate.
+- How it works: Spoon, an audio-only live platform, has been around since 2016.
+It allows users to create and stream live shows where audience members can sit in and participate.

 - Moderation policy: Spoon details its community guidelines here.
 Guidelines on inappropriate language offer an example of how violators are affected.
 “Some language is not appropriate for users under 18.
 We reserve the right to consider that when deciding to restrict or remove content including stopping Lives or asking you to change stream titles.”